abubakar-shaikh-dev/nextjs-authentication/README.md

 ## Running the Application

-After the installation, run the Next.js application using the command:
+After installation, run the Next.js application using this command:

 ```bash
 npm run dev